musk1n/Trading-Strategy/README.md

   - Calculated as the percentage change in the closing price between consecutive days.
 Visualization of Time-series plots highlight daily returns and large positive or negative moves.
 2. Volatility and Extreme Returns
   - Volatility: Daily returns fluctuate with a standard deviation of 0.00798 (0.8%), representing moderate price variability.
-  - xtreme Returns: There were 6 extreme positive and 8 extreme negative return days, indicating asymmetric downside risk during market shocks.
+  - Extreme Returns: There were 6 extreme positive and 8 extreme negative return days, indicating asymmetric downside risk during market shocks.
 3. Technical Indicators: The analysis employs several trend-following and momentum-based indicators
   - Simple Moving Averages (SMA): Detects long-term and short-term trends using 20-day and 50-day windows.
   - Exponential Moving Averages (EMA): Reacts more quickly to recent prices, aiding in early trend detection.